QUICK START - Starting with TrackMe: (feed tracking quickstart)

 About Virtual Tenants:

-• Virtual Tenants are an essential core feature in TrackMe, this allows TrackMe to orchestrate and manage TrackMe related knowledge objects and configuration, and address many powerful concepts such as multi-tenancy, data isolation, and more.
+• Virtual Tenants are an essential core feature in TrackMe, this allows TrackMe to orchestrate and manage TrackMe-related knowledge objects and configuration, and address many powerful concepts such as multi-tenancy, data isolation, and more.

 • You can also understand this concept as virtual instances of TrackMe within TrackMe, which you can create, destroy, and restart as needed.